Thank you for signing up to . You will receive a verification email shortly.

 - 175g golden caster sugar

 - 1 tsp baking powder

 - 4 medium tart eating apples, eg. Granny Smith, peeled, cored, cut into 1cm-pieces

 - 3 plums, halved, stoned and cut into 1cm-pieces

 - 200g caster sugar

 - 20g unsalted butter

-Once the bubbling has subsided, stir in the rest of the cream, then return the pan to the heat and stir until the sauce is smooth and any lumps have melted.
+- Once the bubbling has subsided, stir in the rest of the cream, then return the pan to the heat.
+Stir until the sauce is smooth and any lumps have melted.
 Remove from the heat and stir in the butter, rum and vanilla.
 Serve warm, with the warm sponge.